HX-Rd/GoogleAuthLib/README.md

 The login compenent's selector is an attribute selector and is `[ga-login]`

 ## Dependencies
-The library has two peer dependencies that you have to install, `"ngx-store": "^2.0.0"` and `"angular-oauth2-oidc": "^4.0.2"`, to install them simply run these commands at the root of your angular repo.
+The library has two peer dependencies that you have to install, `"ngx-store": "^2.0.0"` to install them simply run the command at the root of your angular repo.

 `npm install ngx-store`
-`npm install angular-oauth2-oidc`

 You should also setup `AppRoutingModule` in your root module since the library uses routing.